Mahiro2211/RemoteSensingCrossModalRetrieval/README.md

 ## Details

-training 50 epochs per experiment. embeding size is 512 by default. learning rate is 4e-6 on clip model and 1e-5 on adatper.
+* training 50 epochs per experiment.
+* embeding size is 512 by default.
+* learning rate is 4e-6 on clip model and 1e-5 on adatper.
+* all experiment's loss function use CLIPLOSS (implemented in open_clip.loss library)

 ## Results